7 reasons why you should never host your own videos

 There is also another massive advantage to doing things this way, and that is visibility.

-Having your videos hosted on dedicated video hosting platforms gives people even more opportunity to find your awesome content, and head over to your website to find more.
+Having your videos hosted on dedicated video hosting platforms gives people even more opportunities to find your awesome content, and head over to your website to find more.

 I hope you’ve found this article useful and you can see the benefits that come from hosting your videos on places like Vimeo and Youtube.